Kakuzō Okakura: The Book of Tea

 Japan has always stood unique in the world in its attitudes towards death, including death taboos and rituals, and there was a centuries’ old tradition in Japan to write “death/final farewell poems” (jisei).
 This well-researched book compiles these poems written by both traditional haiku writers and zen monks, and some of the poems in the book have been translated to English for the first time.
 If poems by zen monks are full of (hidden) meaning and profound philosophy, poems by traditional haiku poets are more evocative.
 The book is a “must-read” for anyone interested in Japanese haiku (a type of short form poetry) or Zen Buddhism (because the introduction by the author also elucidates on many complex Zen Buddhism concepts, quoting direct sources and providing numerous examples).

-Continue reading “December 2020 Wrap-Up”
+Continue reading “December 2020 Wrap-Up: From The Woodlanders to Minamata”

 Review: The Way of Zen by Alan Watts

-The Way of Zen [1957] – ★★★★★the way of zen book cover
+The Way of Zen [1957] – ★★★★★ the way of zen book cover

 “…the true practice of Zen is no practice, that is, the seeming paradox of being a Buddha without intending to be a Buddha” [1957: 95, 96].
 “The basic position of Zen is that it has nothing to say, nothing to teach.
 The truth of Buddhism is so self-evident, so obvious that it is, if anything, concealed by explaining it” [1957: 163].